purpleKarrot Gedankenexperimente

 2. When you want an argument to be interpreted as a string, always put it in quotes.

-3. When you want an argument to be interpreted as a variable, don’t explicitly expand it with ${}.
+3. When you want an argument to be interpreted as a variable, do not explicitly expand it with ${}.

 The recommended style is: